Enabling Test Driven Development in GWT client code

 All these requirements are about quickly and easily switching between test mode and development mode.
 Because if that is possible you can keep your entire focus on solving the problem.
 From personal experience I can say that this is a sure way to get into flow, but your mileage may vary.
 In any case, if these basic requirements are not met, you will get distracted during development and that eliminates the advantage of upfront testing, which is the essence of TDD.

 So what do we do to keep our code from turning into spaghetti by lack of testing, but keeping those slow GWTTestCases to a minimum?
+MVC to the rescue

 MVC is a veteran pattern.
 There have been many applications of it, some of which have almost nothing in common with the original MVC pattern except for the name, but the general direction I would like to point in is best summarized by Martin Fowler under the name Humble View.